 - All tools used during asbestos abatement must be thoroughly cleaned, before and after, with HEPA-filtered vacuums and antibacterial cleaning wipes.

-- Once an asbestos project is complete, the asbestos technician must test the air thoroughly to ensure its as clear as possible from asbestos.
+- Once an asbestos project is complete, the asbestos technician must test the air thoroughly to ensure its as clean as possible from asbestos.
 They then must make sure that the removed asbestos is disposed of properly.

 For additional details regarding asbestos regulations in Connecticut, contact the Connecticut Department of Public Health at 860-509-8000.